Rosuav/StilleBot/README.md

 ### See What's Happening

-Even for people and channels where StilleBot is not an active bot, some services are available!
+Even for people and channels where the Mustard Mine is not an active bot, some services are available!
 Some of these require authentication.

 * [Emote showcase](https://mustardmine.com/emotes?broadcaster=rosuav) for any
   Twitch channel.
 Shows off your emotes, nice and large, and can also let you see them